kaizten/kaizten.github.io/development/vue/style-guide.md

 Additionally, below we outline basic considerations that all code implemented in a `.vue` file must meet:

-**1. Each component or view must have its own .vue file.**
+**1. Each component or view must have its own `.vue` file.**

-**2. The components used by the views must be 99% within kaizten-vue library.**, meaning the number of files in the components folder should tend to 0, with a few exceptions.
+**2. The components used by the views must be 99% within kaizten-vue library**, meaning the number of files in the `components` folder should tend to 0, with a few exceptions.

 **3. Filenames of Single-File Components should always be PascalCase.**